MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 3. In the **Zoo Attractions** page, in the **Welcome to Zoo Center** header, click the **right arrow**.

-    >**Note:** Currently clicking the button has no effect since there is no JavaScript code in the web application.
+    >**Note:** Currently clicking the button has no effect since no JavaScript code has been added to the web application yet.

 4. In the menu bar, click **Visitor Info**.